 Makes 12 muffins Adapted from a recipe by Elizabeth Alston in her book simply titled Muffins.
 Ingredients: ½ c. sliced almonds or chopped pecans 8 oz.
 GF flour blend 1 tsp. baking soda ¼ tsp. baking powder ¼ tsp salt 1 Tabs. pumpkin pie spice 1 c. sugar 2 eggs 9.5 oz. canned pumpkin ½ … Continue reading Pumpkin Muffins

 This spinach pie makes a great side dish.
-I am always amazed how this spinach pie disappears during a dinner party; usually I am hoping for some leftovers to use as lunch.
+I am always amazed at the way this spinach pie disappears during a dinner party; usually I am hoping for some leftovers to use as lunch.
 It is a delicious way to eat lots of greens with crustless simplicity.
-Modified from the Best Baked Spinach recipe on SmittenKitchen.com Serves 6-8 … Continue reading Spinach Pie
+Modified from the Best Baked Spinach recipe on SmittenKitchen.com … Continue reading Spinach Pie